Mental illness and psychedelics seem to go hand in hand in the common discourse.

 James Kent’s Interview From ‘DMT: The Spirit Molecule’ Documentary (Video)

-If you are enjoying this content, please support us by offering what you can in a one-time PayPal donation or by becoming a patron on Patreon.
+If you are enjoying this content, please support me in producing this for you by offering what you can in a one-time PayPal donation or by becoming a patron on Patreon.

 No amount is too small; anything is something.